-In this Reporting Guide, we provide helpful background information and research, definitions and delineations of this diverse community, highlight reporting on the subject and provide sources and experts for you to turn to in your own work.
+In this Reporting Guide, we provide helpful background information and research, definitions and delineations of this diverse community, highlight reporting on the subject as well as sources and experts to turn to.

 Modern paganism is a relatively new religious declination, with roots in the U.S. that only extend back to the 1960s.
 Today, paganism is an umbrella term for a large group of loosely connected religions and spiritual paths that typically find at their core a reverence for nature, ancestor veneration, folk culture, magic and mythology.
 Pagan spirituality is both highly personal and highly creative, often involving a blend of multiple traditions.
 This decentralized nature can make it difficult to cover.

 Synthesized within broader context of 1960s counter-culture, “neopaganism,” as it was once called, emerged as an alternative spirituality that rejected institutional structures and embraced personal spiritual expression.
 Born of its time, practitioners embraced the divine feminine and folk culture, pursuing equality and promoting environmental stewardship.
 Early paganism paired nicely with the arrival of Wicca, or British Witchcraft, the renewed popularity of all things occult, and the resurgence of New Age spirituality.